 The department is headed by Chief James Smith.
 Chief Smith has over 30 years of law enforcement experience as well as 30 years of military service.
 Chief Smith began his tenure in Lawton in 2012.
 For more information on Chief Smith and the other Command Level Staff, you may visit the Headquarters Division page.

 Lawton was founded in 1901 and unlike other parts of the Territory that used land runs, Lawton was established using a lottery system for 160 acre plots.
 Lawton struggled to grow through its early years but eventually began to grow, from 35,000 people in 1950 to 80,000 in 1990.
 Currently Lawton has approximately 99,000 residents, not including Ft.
 Sill Military Installation, home of the Fires Center of Excellence for the US Army.

 Lawton is also home to two lakes; Lake Lawtonka and Lake Ellsworth.
-You can read aobut the lakes and regulations on our Lake Patrol page.
+You can read about the lakes and regulations on our Lake Patrol page.

-We now have our Kids Safety pages back up and running.
-You, and your children, can visit the pages by clicking on the Kids Pages above or through the Community Involvement Section below.
+Please come and visit our Kids Safety pages.
+You, and your children can visit the pages by clicking on the Kids Pages above or through the Community Involvement Section below.